MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## What Happened After Gentle Giant?

 After Gentle Giant disbanded in 1980, everyone went their separate ways.
-Ray went on to make techno music and did quite well with that.
+Ray went on to make techno music and did well with that.
 He used some sort of pseudonym and was part of a larger crowd of floating musicians doing these sort of techno releases for discos and clubs.
-He did quite well with it for a time.
 He then went on to do video and DVD work, like building interactive menus and assembling DVD content for Marillion, Queen, and some Hollywood stuff.
 He’s done all the artwork and video stuff for our recent releases, too, like [*The Power and the Glory* remix DVD]() and the new [*Octopus* remix DVD]().
 He and I promised to work together on some collaborative material, but neither of us was terribly impressed with the other’s ideas.
 That kind of fell flat.
 That was a few years ago.

 Derek went on to work in the music business.
 He was always the business person behind Gentle Giant, which was great for us and difficult in some ways.
 He managed our salaries, helped to use record company advances effectively, which were effectively loans and not salary payments from the record company.
 This was great because it reduced our taxes in that the advances were like loans that we had to pay off in terms of recouping of costs.
 The record company would give us a sizable advance and Derek would split it up so we could all live off it for a decent amount of time.
 Then we would also have money left over to go record our music in the studio.
 As this was more of a loan that we had to payoff through record sales, we were basically off the hook in terms of paying taxes on the “income,” which made life a lot easier.